-Theses are normally A4 in size.
-Alternative sizes may be permitted where there is good academic reason (for example where the thesis includes a design portfolio) and with the prior approval of the supervisor
+Printed theses are normally A4 in size.
+Alternative sizes may be permitted where there is good academic reason (for example where the thesis includes a design portfolio) and with the prior approval of the supervisor.

 Single spacing throughout the body of the text is acceptable and is essential for indented quotations and footnotes, but double or 1.5 spacing may be more easily readable for 11pt or 12pt text and is more commonly used.
 Print copies may be required, therefore margins at the binding edge should be not less than 20mm and other margins not less than 15mm.
 Where a print copy of the thesis is required, it should preferably be printed double-sided.